+2020-21 2019-20 2018-19 2017-18 2016-17

+% Major

+applications

+processed 100 100 92.30 100 88.89

+within 13

+weeks

+% Minor 92.80 84.12 87.75 86.86 91.14
-2019-20 2018-19 2017-18 2016-17 2015-16 % Major applications processed within 13 weeks 100 92.30 100 88.89 93.33 % Minor applications processed within 8 weeks 84.12 87.75 86.86 91.14 84.21 % Other applications processed within 8 weeks 85.58 86.20 82.74 88.99 88.48

-Table 3.2 Performance of the processing planning application
+applications processed within 8 weeks % Other applications processed within 8 93.75 85.58 86.20 82.74 88.99 Within 8 Wife S.2 Performance of the e processing plannir ng application

 - 3.5.
-The Council's performance in the processing of planning applications in 2019-20 has seen a slight decrease in minor and other applications, although all major applications were dealt with in the 13 week time frame, a significant uplift on the previous year. - 3.6.
+The Council's performance in the processing of planning applications in 2020-21 has seen an increase in minor and other applications.
+Major applications were dealt with in the 13 week time frame, continuing the 100% process time - 3.6.
 Where planning applications have been subject to significant responses during the public consultation process they are reported to the Council's Development Management Committee for a decision.
 All major applications also go to this Committee.
 This Committee is cross party and comprises ten Councillors.
 The Committee meets every month when there are applications to be decided.
 Further Information on meetings can be found at http://moderngov.harlow.gov.uk/mgCommitteeDetails.aspx?ID=141 - 3.7.
 The Development Management team also have responsibility for planning enforcement, when development is carried out without planning permission, does not properly follow the detailed plans or does not comply with conditions which have been approved by the Council.
 In most cases the Council will attempt to resolve the breach of planning control by negotiation; this may include giving the opportunity to apply for retrospective planning permission.
 However, where serious harm is being caused, the Council will take firm action and may not enter into any negotiations before doing so. - 3.8.
 Where a breach of planning control is confirmed, the Council can serve an Enforcement Notice on the owner and/or occupier of the land.
 The notice explains the nature of the breach of control and sets out what steps are necessary to rectify the situation and a date by which this must be done.
 If the notice is not complied with, the Council may lay prosecution proceedings before the Magistrates or Crown Court. - 3.9.
 The Council may also consider serving a Stop Notice or may apply to Court for an Injunction to prevent further harm being caused.
 This action requires the people responsible to stop specified activities.
 The table below summarises actions which have been taken by the Council in recent years.

-2019-20 2018-19 2017-18 2016-17 2015-16
+2020-21 2019-20 2018-19 2017-18 2016-17

-Enforcement Notices Issued 5 2 3 1 2
+Enforcement Notices Issued 4 5 2 3 1

 Stop Notices Issued 0 0 0 0 0

-Breach of Condition Notices Served 2 0 0 0 0
+Breach of Condition Notices Served 1 2 0 0 0

-Table 3.3 Enforcement Source: Harlow Council
+Table 3.3 Enforcement

+Source: Harlow Council